abbott567/blog/src/posts/hear-no-see-no-techno/content.md

 ---
 title: Hear no, see no, techno
-permalink: '/blog/{{title|slugify}}/'
+date: 2016-03-31
+dateModified: 2016-03-31
+tags:
+  - design
 meta:
   description: >-
     Molly Watts talk at Camp Digital called 'Hear no, see no, techno.'
+eleventyComputed:
+  permalink: '/blog/{{title|slugify}}/'
+  imgPath: '/posts/{{title|slugify}}/images'
+  meta:
     image:
+      name: 'share-image'
+      extension: 'jpg'
-    href: /images/share-image-1.jpg
+      href: '{{imgPath}}/{{name}}.{{extension}}'
-    alt: Craig Abbott talking at a conference.
-date: 2016-03-31
-dateModified: 2016-03-31
-tags:
-  - design
+      alt: "Molly Watt on stage at a conference.
+A white woman with long brown hair, and is wearing an orange floaty shirt and blue jeans."
   excerpt: |
     Last week I attended [Camp Digital](http://www.wearesigma.com/campdigital/2017/), in the beautiful Town Hall of Manchester.

     It was your usual digital conference.
 Your usual crowd.
 But, today I saw a talk that has changed the way I think about websites and service design forever.
 ---

 # {{title}}